-The Research Infrastructure has facilities to reproduction, incubation, larval rearing and weaning and pre-ongrowing, described as follows:
+The Research Infrastructure has four essential facilities, described as follows:

 Facility A) Installation for control of bluefin tuna reproduction.
 Four tanks with a total volume of around 7,000 m3.
 Two tanks, 22 and 20 m in diameter and 10 m in depth, intended for breeders, with capacity to hold some 30 tunas each of about 60 kg initial weight and another two of 14 m and 8 m in diameter for juvenile stall.
 The installation has the possibility of controlling the photoperiod and temperature.